hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Re organize
+* I think at least once a month, I should spend time to reorganize and regroup

+## Health and thinking
+* Breathe, get that oxygen to your body
+* Take care of yourself, your well-being influences how you can think and perform
+* Adapt evolve be hungry and squeeze every last bit of juice out of life
+* Why do people say, you need to discover or do something in your prime?
+* Maintain/manage the prime

 ## Brain tired, overworked, Rest
+* Overworked
+  * I am not sure where this feeling came from...
+    * I think I saw some other people ahead of where I was and I felt like I was falling behind so I wanted to put in this effort to 'catch up'
+    * And so I didn't really take care of myself, because nothing matter more than (getting it done, putting the flag in, and finishing)
+    * But this isn't true in life.
+Something else will come
+  * Make a promise, that you will never feel like you are behind. and work at your own pace

 * DO i need rest?
   * headache
   * Lack of alertness, brain slowing down